18 Must-Have Negotiation Skills For Procurement Professionals

 After reading this article, you should have the necessary questioning and listening skills you need to assess and dominate every negotiation!

 Negotiators are sometimes known to be very noisy people.
 They are often avoided by the common folk, afraid that if they strike up a conversation with a negotiator, they’d probably end up getting convinced over something that they’d normally not agree on.
 Sure, negotiators are noisy but a true professional negotiator also stops and listens.
-This is one of the first things we at Procurement Tactics usually teach during our Negotiation Gamechanger course.
+This is one of the first things we at Procurement Tactics usually teach during our Negotiation Course For Procurement Professionals.

 Negotiations are all about effective listening and questioning skills.
 Remember, the first rule of negotiations is to find out as much information as you possibly can.
 It’s not just with negotiations, but with the procurement process as well.